 At the onset of an incident, multiple systems are available to disseminate alert and warning notifications to the public.
 Messages will be tailored according to the audience, incident, and expected public response, and account for a community's needs.
-Refer to the ESF-15, Public Information, for more detailed recovery information.
+Refer to the ESF-15, Public Information, for more detailed alert and warning information.